 Equipment

-- measuring cups and spoons To keep the sugar, flour, and oats in the right proportions.
+- measuring cups and spoons Keeps the filling and topping properly balanced.

-- mixing bowls One for the apple filling and another for the crisp topping.
+- mixing bowls (large nad medium).
+One for the apple filling and another for the crisp topping.

-- Crockpot (6-quart / about 5.7 liters) – the perfect size for this apple crisp recipe.
-Anything smaller may overflow once the apples cook down.
+- Crockpot (6-quart / about 5.7 liters) – Gives the apples enough room to cook evenly without bubbling over.

 - wooden spoon For stirring the apple mixture and serving at the end.